Here are 10 of the most healthy breeds of cute cat that shouldn't require many vet visits

-Here are 10 of the most healthy breeds of cute cat that shouldn't require many vet visits.
+Here are 10 of the most healthy breeds of cute cat that shouldn't require many vet visits – including the stunning Russian Blue cat breed.

-Many say that once you’ve been in the company of an adorable kitty cat, it’s impossible not to become obsessed!

 While cats are very independent in comparison to many domestic pets, they are still loving, intelligent and attentive creatures.